Divyanshi-Joshi/My_Portfolio/README.md

 # My Portfolio
-Welcome to my portfolio!.
+Welcome to my portfolio!
 It contains a collection of projects, participations and achievements that I have worked upon since my first year.

 ## Technologies Used
 The following technologies were used to build this portfolio: